-In this post, we'd like to share the experience we've gained by working with our customers as they design and execute integration marketplaces using our embedded iPaaS.
-Of course, you don't need an embedded iPaaS to build an integration marketplace, but it can significantly reduce the work your engineering and customer-facing teams do to build, deploy, and support your integration marketplace.
+Here is what we've learned by working with our customers as they design and execute integration marketplaces using our embedded iPaaS.
+You don't need an embedded iPaaS to build an integration marketplace, but the platform can significantly reduce the work your engineering and customer-facing teams do to build, deploy, and manage your integrations.

 A first-class integration marketplace should:

-• Enable your customers to configure their integrations
+- Enable your customers to activate and configure their integrations

-• Enable your customers to self-support their integrations
+- Enable your customers to access their custom integrations

-Having your integrations displayed in an integration marketplace can be a product differentiator.
+As noted, displaying your integrations in an integration marketplace is a product differentiator.
 As a result, you'll want to highlight the integration marketplace instead of hiding it.

-Shortcut makes theirs easily discoverable by including it in the main nav.
-This is much better than sticking them in settings, or some other place that's not immediately accessible.
+Shortcut makes its marketplace easily discoverable by including it in the main nav.
+This is much better than putting it in Settings or some other place that's not immediately accessible.

 First, you want to make the integration marketplace accessible to those searching for it.
 Much of this comes down to SEO (search engine optimization), particularly keywords.
 Ensure you have text on your primary integration marketplace page explaining what it is, tying the marketplace to your product name, company name, industry, and some of the most important integrations you provide.